 Our fractional laser is a highly specialized laser which targets collagen cells using micro beams of light.
-This state-of-the-art technology is effective in treating: Melasma, Acnes Scars, Wrinkles, Stretch Marks, Sun Damage, and Skin Discoloration.
+This state-of-the-art technology is effective in skin resurfacing and can treat: melasma, acne scars, wrinkles, stretch marks, sun damage, and skin discoloration.
 In just two sessions, you can expect to see results with minimal downtime.

 Beautiful skin begins with the fuel we choose to put into our body.
-Dr. DeJuliis knows that her clients that stick to a diet packed with antioxidants and healthy fats, typically present with more youthful looking skin.
+Dr DeJuliis knows that her clients who stick to a diet packed with antioxidants and healthy fats typically present with more youthful-looking skin.
 Hormonal balance is also important for protecting new collagen fibers and skin hydration.
-Wrinkles can be softened and fine lines eliminated in the hands of a physician who is very skilled at using lasers, botulism toxins, and appropriate fillers.
-Laser skin resurfacing is very good at reaching the deep layers of the skin for in – depth collagen stimulation.
+Wrinkles can be softened and fine lines eliminated in the hands of a physician who is very skilled at using skin resurfacing techniques, lasers, botulism toxins, and appropriate fillers.
+Laser skin resurfacing is very good at reaching the deep layers of the skin for indepth collagen stimulation.

 Scars from acne or any other injury to the skin are created as an inflammatory response to trauma.
 But the severity of a scar, and its appearance once fully healed, is often genetically determined.
 Unfortunately, some people have a tendency to produce unsightly, dark scar tissue, while others do not.
 For those people with a propensity for scarring, prevention is the most important step.
 For people with a tendency to develop scars preventing breakouts is the best way to keep the skin scar free.
 A healthy diet with the right balance of antioxidants, fibers, fatty acids, as well as avoidance of trans fats and processed foods is very helpful in avoiding pimples.
-Dr. DeJuliis, from the Montclair NJ, recommends also taking vitamins and probiotics for a healthy glow.
+Dr DeJuliis recommends also taking vitamins and probiotics for a healthy glow.

+Scars left in the wake of acne can be either deep or superficial.
 Superficial scars are easier to correct.
-Yag laser, medical microdermabrasion, chemical peels can improve their appearance and help to stimulate new collagen fibers.
-Scars left in the wake of acne can be either deep or superficial.
-The appropriate medical treatment of acne can go a long way combined with the right skin care regiment.
+Skin resurfacing treatments such as Yag laser, medical microdermabrasion and chemical peels can improve their appearance and help to stimulate new collagen fibers.
+The appropriate medical treatment of acne combined with the right skin care regiment can go a long way .